dekisr/Udacity-FrontEnd-P03-RReviewStage1/README.md

 ## Instructions
 You can clone or download this repository and then you'll need to run a local server (**localhost:8000**).
-I used the [http-server](https://www.npmjs.com/package/http-server) package, but you can choose anything you want.
+I use the [http-server](https://www.npmjs.com/package/http-server) package, but you can choose anything you want.

 For http-server:
 > npm install http-server -g